sjl/.plan/README.markdown

 * Finished the Bones store split by splitting apart functor cells into functor and arity cell pairs.
 Now that I know this is going to work I'm excited for what I can do with Prolog/Lisp interop in the future.

+### 2016-07-16

+* Started wrapping my head around the WAM's clause indexing.
+I think I mostly understand the idea -- I'll need to let it roll around a bit before I try to implement it though.

+* Went through and removed `defstar` from [Bones][] entirely because apparently the fucking thing is GPL'ed.
+This is why we can't have nice things.